 |Salary||$60.31 - $76.99/hour; $10,454.00 - $13,345.00/month; $125,450.00 - $160,134.00/year|

 |Job Type||Permanent PBT|

-This announcement was reopened to amend a clerical error in the Selection Procedures section below.
-This announcement's supplemental examination is included in the application process.
+This announcement was reopened to amend the Selection Procedures section below.
+Instead of being delivered after the filing period, this announcement's supplemental questionnaire is included as part of the online application process.

-This is a Position-Based Test conducted in accordance with Rule 111A.
+This is a Position-Based Test conducted in accordance with Civil Service Rule 111A.
 The eligible list resulting from this examination may be utilized for future positions in this class in other City departments.

 The Human Services Agency's Contracts Office manages $200 million in community based organization contracts, with major workloads supporting HSA's family and children's services, welfare to work, housing/homeless, and aging and adult programs.
 This workload spans hundreds of contracts, with many new or replacement procurements each year.
 The office also establishes and manages for profit contracts, blanket purchase orders and hundreds of agreements.
 The majority of these contracts provide direct services to clients in its many programs.
 In addition, the Contracts Office manages professional support contracts that are issued to support the work of its Administration Division, and it manages many goods purchases as well.

 The Contracts Office has an important budgetary role in two respects.
 (1) HSA budgets for each of its sets of contracts, and the Contracts Office has an important role in helping keep costs for contracted services within budgets.
 Conversely, it also has an important role in identifying situations where budget authority is inadequate to deliver necessary services.
 (2) HSA attempts to actively manage its budget during the fiscal year, and to the extent possible, to re-program available resources mid-year to make use of these resources.